emmt/EasyFITS.jl/README.md

 using EasyFITS
 ```

-This imports several data types (all prefixed with `Fits`) and a few methods
+This imports several data types (all prefixed by `Fits...`) and a few methods
 (`exists` and `write!`).
 In principle, with EasyFITS, you do not need to
 import `FITSIO` (except to deal with FITS tables).